pigeon-project/QuickPi/README.md

 # QuickPi
 The Pigeon Project sub project QuickPython

-A quick compiler from Python to C
+A quick compiler from Python to Native